lrondanini/swayjs/README.md

 We benchmarked SwayJS validation system against AJV validators (the validators system that powers FastifyJS making it much faster than other frameworks).

-According to our tests, SwayJS validators performs 15% faster than AJV (let me add - without having to deal with AJV's horrible schemas definitions!).
+According to our tests, SwayJS validators performs 15% faster than AJV (let me add - without having to deal with AJV's horrible schema definitions!).

 ## Validation Rules